chysch/Phonetic-Pun-ishment/README.md

 Comments:
 * All the letters must be uppercase.
 * The sentence must be without punctuation.
+* The sentence should be a complete sentence.
+If only a sentence fragment is submitted the results will not be sufficiently good.
 ##### Example lines
 #### Gold files (.gold or .txt or other plain text)
 See [.parsed](#parsed).